adaltas/node-csv-docs/src/md/project/getting-started.md

 *   [`csv-stringify`](https://github.com/adaltas/node-csv-stringify),
     a stringifier converting records into a CSV text.

-It means you can either the `csv` package or selectively one of its child project to decrease your dependencies.
+It means you can either the `csv` package directly or selectively one of its child project to decrease your dependencies.

 ## Usage